• Tickets &

 Filed Under: Game Recaps

-The Rockers will have an off-day on Monday before resuming their homestand on Tuesday at 6:35 p.m. against the Lancaster Barnstormers.
-The game will be streamed live on FLO Baseball and will also be available on the Mixlr app.
+The Rockers will start a six-game road trip on Friday with a three-day visit to Charleston, W.Va.
+Friday’s game will start at 6:35 p.m. from GoMart Park.
+The game will be live streamed on FLO Baseball and also available on the Mixlr app.

 Filed Under: Game Recaps

-Game three of the series is slated for a 4:05 p.m. first pitch on Sunday at Truist Point.
-The Rockers will celebrate the birthday of their mascot, HYPE.
-The game will be streamed live on Flo Baseball and also available on the Mixlr app.
+The third and final game of the series is slated for a 6:35 p.m. start on Thursday at Truist Point.
+The game will be streamed live on FLO Baseball and also available on the Mixlr app.

 Filed Under: Game Recaps